AlphaSlayer1964/kemono-dl/README.md

 }
 ```
 In your output template, simply use the variables like the default ones (ie `{titleTrunc}`) to insert their evaluated values.

-> Note: You cannot overwrite the default template variables.
-Custom variables must use unique names that don't conflict with the built-in ones.